-As another example, \citet{leegoff} applies this choice model to study the effect of a NFL team deferring the kickoff on their performance in a football game, with the kickoff coin flip yielding an instrument.
-If it is common knowledge between the teams whether receiving the kickoff is beneficial in that particular game, then a simple model of optimizing play would predict that each game will either be a ``complier'' or a ``defier''.
-An ``always-taker'' game would for example be one in which either team would receive (rather than kick) if they won the coin toss and were awarded the choice.
-But since the game is zero-sum, this contradicts the assumption that whether kicking or receiving is better for one's own team in this particular game would be known by both teams (and that the teams are not indifferent).
+using the typical notation $D_i = T_i$ for a binary treatment.
+An analagous construction identifies the average treatment effect among defiers.\footnote{\citet{leegoff} apply this choice model to study the effect of an NFL team deferring the kickoff on the game outcome, with the kickoff coin flip that decides which team is given the option to defer as the instrument.
+If it is common knowledge between the teams whether receiving the kickoff is beneficial in that particular game, then a simple model of optimizing play would predict that each game will either be a ``complier'' or a ``defier''.} Note that by Theorem \ref{thm:suff}, $\mathbbm{E}[D_i|Z_i=1]$ and $1-\mathbbm{E}[D_i|Z_i=0]$ are both measures for the same population parameter $P(c(G_i)=1) = P(i \textrm{ is complier})$.
+Thus $\mathbbm{E}[D_i|Z_i=1]=1-\mathbbm{E}[D_i|Z_i=0]$ can be used as an overidentification restriction for this choice model (there is no such restriction for the LATE model that simply rules out defiers).